-'Is the housing allocation at Dalton Barracks appropriate when considered against the reasonable alternatives in the light of site constraints, infrastructure requirements and potential impacts?
+12. 'Is the housing allocation at Dalton Barracks appropriate when considered against the reasonable alternatives in the light of site constraints, infrastructure requirements and potential impacts?
 Have these been adequately assessed?
 Are the detailed requirements in Core Policy 8b and the site development template requirements - both general and specific - justified and would they provide an appropriate basis for preparation of a Supplementary Planning Document for the site?

-Notwithstanding the Council's assertions that the site will deliver 1,200 dwellings within the Plan period (See response to 5.8), there is a serious question mark regarding the adequate assessment of the longer-term plan for the barracks site.
-It is clear from the plan that the Council views Dalton Barracks as a site which will deliver an additional 4,000 dwellings in the next plan period and that the release of 1,200 is in effect, the first 'phase' of development at the site.
+- 13. Notwithstanding the Council's assertions that the site will deliver 1,200 dwellings within the plan period (see response to 5.8), there is a serious question mark regarding the adequate assessment of the longer-term plan for the barracks site.
+It is clear from the plan that the Council views Dalton Barracks as a site, which will deliver around 4,500 in the current and next plan period and that the release of 1,200 is in effect, the first 'phase' of development at the site. - 14.
 A development of such a size will inevitably prejudice the preparation of the next Local Plan review by predetermining decisions about housing delivery.
 It would be more beneficial to see the Dalton Barracks site come forward as part of a Local Plan Review outside of the LPP2 process, where it can be fully assessed in conjunction with alternative options around the District.